 Create a new layer using the Layer menu or the keyboard shortcut Command + Shift + N (use Ctrl + Shift + N if you’re on a PC).
 Give it a descriptive name in the New Layer dialog box and click OK.

-Switch to the Clone Stamp tool, and make sure that the Sample setting is set to Current & Below in the Options bar at the top of the main document window.
+Switch to the Clone Stamp tool, and ensure the Sample setting is set to Current & Below in the Options bar at the top of the main document window.

 It can be very time-consuming to get this right, and there are some situations where it’s simply too complex and difficult to create an accurate edit, especially if you’re not sure what should appear “under” the text you are removing.